This post may contain affiliate links. Please read our disclosure policy.

 What you’ll need

-• Olive oil and butter – to sear the chicken
+• Olive oil and butter – for pan frying

-• Onion and garlic – I like sweet onions best (Vidalia).
+• Onion and garlic – I like sweet onions best (Vidalia)

 • White wine – use a dry white wine like pinot grigio or sauvignon blanc, or chicken broth if you prefer